-Yes, results from Otoplasty Surgery are permanent.
+Yes, results are permanent.
 Rarely, revisions may be needed, but they are done under local anesthesia, and are minor.

-When can I return to work after Otoplasty surgery?
+When can I return to work after Otoplasty?

-There is little significant pain after Otoplasty surgery, and for that reason, many of my patients return to work in 1-3 days.
+There is little significant pain after ear surgery, and for that reason, many of my patients return to work in 1-3 days.

 Will Otoplasty surgery affect my hearing?

-Otoplasty surgery is essentially a cosmetic, not functional procedure, and will not affect your hearing, one way or another.
+Otoplasty surgery is essentially a cosmetic surgery, not functional procedure, and will not affect your hearing, one way or another.

-When can I expect to reach my final result after Otoplasty surgery?
+When can I expect to reach my final result after Otoplasty?

-Within 2 weeks, my Otoplasty surgery patients notice a significant improvement.
+Within 2 weeks, my ear surgery patients notice a significant improvement.
 Most of the postoperative swelling is gone by 6 weeks, but 100% is usually gone after 6 months, achieving the final result.

-When is the earliest my son or daughter can undergo Otoplasty Surgery?
+When is the earliest my son or daughter can undergo Otoplasty?